 Discover fun indoor activities in Northern Virginia, for adults and families, to escape winter’s chill, spring rain, or humid summer day in the Washington DC region.
 Whether you’re dealing with last-minute school cancellations or looking for an adults-only escape, we’ve got ideas for warm winter fun and a break from hot and rainy days.

 When the days turn so very, very cold we can all get a little stir crazy.
 Too cold for a winter hike, too cold for a park, too cold to be outdoors.
 Yet chilly days and school cancellations often lead to cabin fever.
 We have to get out of the house!

 Whether you have kids along or not, these are some of our favorite places to visit in Northern Virginia in winter.
 These outings offer a change of scene and fun close to home.
 Choose from free indoor destinations or spend a little bit and sample new indoor things to do this winter.

 Free Indoor Activities in Northern Virginia

 Visit the Library

 Many of these libraries have wonderful spots to research, read, or just hang out.
-Libraries make great winter outings on cold or rainy no school days, when you don’t have time to plan ahead.
-Last time we visited, the children’s area in Great Falls Library looked adorable and cozy.
+Libraries make great winter outings on no school days when you don’t have time to plan ahead.
+The last time we visited, the children’s area in Great Falls Library looked adorable and cozy.